-Code Of Professional Practice And Ethics
+Code of Professional Practice and Ethics

-Code of Professional Practice and Ethics.
-The code is reviewed annually to review that it is still fit for purpose and encompasses the highest possible standards for each registered member; however we do collect and review information continually and can update this code at any time.
-This code has been drawn up by the Institute of Trichologists Board of Directors and complies with the company’s Articles of Association, and is referred to by the Registration Council when making decisions on sanctions or conditions for registrants.
+The code is reviewed regularly to ensure that it is fit for purpose and encompasses the highest possible standards for patient care.
+Information is collected and reviewed continually and may result in updates at any time.
+This code has been drawn up by the Institute of Trichologists Board of Directors, complies with the company’s Articles of Association, and is referred to by the Registration Council when making decisions on sanctions or conditions for registrants.

 This Code applies to all classes of membership.